NelsonPython/autonomousQA/02-generic-pom-tests.md

     """A class for main page locators.
 All main page locators should come here""" GO_BUTTON = (By.ID, 'submit')
 ```
-In the browser, you can right mouse click on the Login.thml page and select "view page source" to see the HTML.
+In the browser, you can right mouse click on the Login.html page and select "view page source" to see the HTML.
 Notice that the login button has an id="login_button".
 ```
 <input id="login_button" type="submit" value="LOGIN">
 ```
-You can find the login button using this ID.
+You can use this ID to find the login button
 ```
     LOGIN_BUTTON = (By.ID, 'login_button')